MProx/Sphero_mini/README.md

 # Sphero_mini
-An unofficial Python library (work in progress) for controlling the [Sphero Mini](https://www.sphero.com/sphero-mini) robot
+An unofficial Python library (work in progress) for controlling the [Sphero Mini](https://www.sphero.com/sphero-mini) robot.
+Note that, because the communications protocols are very different, this library is unlikely to work out-of-the-box for other types of Sphero robots (e.g. BB8, BB9, SPRK+, etc)

 ## Progress:
 I am actively working on this project, but it is still in it's infancy.
 For now, this library can only do the following: